cambridge-cares/TheWorldAvatar/Agents/VisBackendAgent/README.md

 {
-  "@replace": "parameter name", # this may be a subset of the parameter name "@type": "iri", # expected request parameter type - iri or literal "prefix": "prefix:me/" # optional prefix for IRI types if we require only the identifier but not the entire IRI of the request parameter
+  "@replace": "parameter name", # this may be a subset of the parameter name "@type": "iri", # expected request parameter type - iri or literal "prefix": "http://example.org/prefix/me/" # optional prefix for IRI types if we require only the identifier but not the entire IRI of the request parameter
 }
 ```

-A sample file can be found at `./resources/example.jsonld`.
+A sample file can be found at `./resources/example.jsonld`. **WARNING:** Please do not use short prefixes and include the full IRI in order for the agent to function as expected.